Glue traps are a common and reliable way of getting rid of mice in houses and offices.

-Pros: easy to use, cheap to purchase, provide quick results, non- toxic, best for tight locations and easy to dispose the dead mouse.
+Pros: easy to use, cheap to purchase, provide quick results, non- toxic, best for tight locations, and easy to dispose of the dead mouse.

-Cons: no effective results in extremes temperatures, some people consider it as a brutal act, pets and children can get stuck, requires frequent check-ups and easily damaged by dust and moisture.
+Cons: no effective results in extremes temperatures, some people consider it as a brutal act, pets and children can get stuck, requires frequent check-ups, and are easily damaged by dust and moisture.

 Related: Outdoor Rat Traps